IBM Cloud Docs

 Start the CI toolchain setup

-The Welcome page summarizes the purpose of the toolchain that is created, along with links to documentation and related materials.
-When you are ready to proceed, click Start to begin configuring the toolchain.
+The Welcome page summarizes the purpose of the toolchain along with pointers to the documentation and related materials.

-1. The toolchain's name identifies it in IBM Cloud.
-Make sure that the toolchain's name is unique within your toolchains for the same region and resource group in IBM Cloud.
+2. Enter a Toolchain name within your toolchain for the same region and resource group in the IBM Cloud.

 Set up CI tool integrations